 Today Black trumpet mushrooms are considered a cheaper alternative to the famous black truffles, hence their reputation as “poor man’s truffles”.
 Unlike many other species of mushrooms, they grow in most regions of the world.
 However, it’s not easy to spot them as they tend to blend in with their surroundings.

-Black trumpet mushrooms show up by looking like black holes.
+These mushrooms show up by looking like black holes.
 They are fairly small in size and typically grow 3 to 4 inches (8-10 cm) in height and 2 to 2.5 inches (5-7 cm) in diameter.
-They do not have a distinct separation between their caps and stalks, however, their stalks are elongated and lighter in colour compared to their caps.
+They do not have a distinct separation between their caps and stalks; however, their stalks are elongated and lighter in colour compared to their caps.
 The caps are usually a dark grey or greyish black, especially at the tips.
-They also have a semi-smooth texture but they can bear fine lines or small wrinkles on the cap’s surface.
+They also have a semi-smooth texture, but they can bear fine lines or small wrinkles on the cap’s surface.

-Black trumpets do not have any poisonous look-alikes but there are similar species such as the ashen chanterelle (Cantharellus cinereus), which are also black and trumpet-like but which have rudimentary gills.
+These mushrooms do not have any poisonous look-alikes but there are similar species such as the ashen chanterelle (Cantharellus cinereus), which are also black and trumpet-like, but which have rudimentary gills.

 Health Benefits Of Black Trumpet Mushrooms

 Black trumpet mushrooms are naturally enriched with B-12, phosphorus, calcium, potassium and antioxidant substances.
 This combination of constituents may help with:-

 - Nervous system disorders such as anxiety, depression, shaking, nerve pain

 - Cancer types such as skin cancer, colon cancer, and bone cancer